What is one-to-one mentoring?

 You must be:

-- a second or third year undergraduate now at UAL, or you completed your undergraduate degree in the last two years
+- a second or third year studying on a BA / BSc course at UAL, or completed a BA / BSc in the last two years

 - and paying / paid fees as a Home (UK) student.